sfomuseum/go-sfomuseum-instagram/README.md

 | jq

 {
   "caption": {
-      "body": "When it went up and the wind finally took it out of my hands, it blew my mind…I saw immediately how everyone around me owned the flag.
-I thought, 'It's better than I ever dreamed.' - Gilbert Baker (1951-2017)  Did you know the #rainbowflag was created right here in San Francisco in 1978?
-To commemorate the 40th anniversary of the flag's creation, SFO Museum is presenting an exhibition about Gilbert Baker, the flag's creator featuring a flag created by Baker for the ABC television miniseries When We Rise in 2016.
-The sewing machine and table on display were also used by Gilbert Baker in the show's production.
-See \"#ALegacyOfPride: #GilbertBaker and the 40th Anniversary of the #RainbowFlag\" on view pre-security in the International Terminal. http://bit.ly/RainbowFlagSFO", "hashtags": [
+    "body": "In 1994, Gilbert Baker, the original creator of the rainbow flag and a team of volunteers created a mile-long rainbow flag for the 25th Anniversary of the 1969 Stonewall riots.
+The flag was carried by 5,000 people on First Avenue in New York City.
+Baker worked tirelessly to ensure the rainbow flag would become a powerful and enduring symbol of pride and inclusion that transcends languages and borders, gender and race, and now, four decades after its creation, generations.
+Courtesy of Mick Hicks.
+See \"#ALegacyOfPride: #GilbertBaker and the 40th Anniversary of the #RainbowFlag\" on view pre-security in the International Terminal. http://bit.ly/RainbowFlagSFO", "excerpt": "In 1994, Gilbert Baker, the original creator of the rainbow flag and a team of volunteers created a mile-long rainbow flag for the 25th Anniversary of the 1969 Stonewall riots.", "hashtags": [
       "GilbertBaker",
       "RainbowFlag",
       "ALegacyofPride",
       "gaypride",
       "lgbtpride",
       "pride",
       "LGBT",
-        "🏳️‍🌈"
+      "🏳️‍🌈",
+      "👭",
+      "👬",
+      "👩‍❤️‍👩",
+      "👩‍❤️‍💋‍👩",
+      "👨‍❤️‍👨",
+      "👨‍❤️‍💋‍👨"
     ],
     "users": []
   },
-    "taken_at": "2018-08-09T16:24:20+00:00",
+  "taken_at": "2018-09-20T03:40:04+00:00",
-    "location": "SFO Museum",
-    "path": "photos/201808/956afae7ece4253954366ae5973385c4.jpg",
-    "taken": 1533831860,
+  "location": "San Francisco International Airport (SFO)", "path": "photos/201809/0ebfa6dda7247127fb67475768299db2.jpg", "taken": 1537414804,
-    "media_id": "956afae7ece4253954366ae5973385c4"
+  "media_id": "0ebfa6dda7247127fb67475768299db2"
 }
   ... and so on
 ```